-It is illegal for a landlord to raise rent based on the age, race, gender, nation of origin, familial status, or disability status of a tenant Fair Housing Act
+According to the Federal Fair Housing Act, it is illegal for a landlord to raise rent based on the age, race, gender, nation of origin, familial status, or disability status of a tenant.

 Idaho does not regulate the amount of rent increases.

-When dealing with a month-to-month tenant, a landlord must provide the tenant with a 15-Day Notice before increased rent can be expected.
-Idaho Statute 55-307
+When dealing with a month-to-month tenant, a landlord must provide the tenant with a 30-Day Notice before increasing rent.
+(Idaho Statute § 55-307)

 Idaho does not regulate the frequency with which rent can be increased.